Six-pion amplitude

 4cm

-Within the framework of the massive O($N$) nonlinear sigma model extended to the next-to-leading order in the chiral counting (for $N=3$ corresponding to the two(-quark)-flavour Chiral Perturbation Theory), we calculate the relativistic six-pion scattering amplitude at low energy up-to-and-including terms $\mathcal{O}(p^6)$.
-Results for the pion mass, decay constant and the four-pion amplitude in the case of $N$ (meson) flavours at $\mathcal{O}(p^4)$ are also presented.
+Within the framework of the massive O($N$) nonlinear sigma model extended to the next-to-leading order in the chiral counting (for $N=3$ corresponding to the two(-quark)-flavor Chiral Perturbation Theory), we calculate the relativistic six-pion scattering amplitude at low energy up to and including terms $\mathcal{O}(p^4)$.
+Results for the pion mass, decay constant and the four-pion amplitude in the case of $N$ (meson) flavors at $\mathcal{O}(p^4)$ are also presented.

 \twocolumngrid